Custom Image Classifier: From Imbalanced Data to Production

 Development of a web application for Enviok

-For most tasks, the optimal choice is EfficientNet-B4 or ConvNeXt-Tiny: a good balance of accuracy and inference speed.
+For most tasks, we select EfficientNet-B4 or ConvNeXt-Tiny: they offer a good balance of accuracy and inference time.
+EfficientNet-B4 is 2x faster than ViT-B/16 with comparable accuracy.
+The table below compares popular architectures.

 Architecture Top-1 ImageNet Parameters Latency (T4 GPU)